 The Home Performance with ENERGY STAR Program (HPwES) uses a whole-house approach to make an existing 1-4 family home or low-rise multifamily building more energy efficient and to lower energy consumption.
 Each participating contractor has been staff certified by the Building Performance Institute (BPI).
 Only contractors with BPI certified staff can participate in the Program.
 These specially trained professionals use advanced diagnostic equipment to test the home and identify optimal energy efficiency improvements.

-The Home Performance with ENERGY STAR audit is the first step toward making your home more energy efficient and reducing energy bills.
-During this comprehensive energy audit, the BPI certified contractor tests and evaluates the home using advanced diagnostic equipment and building science principles to determine which areas would benefit from energy efficiency and health and safety-related improvements.
+The Home Performance with ENERGY STAR assessment is the first step toward making your home more energy efficient and reducing energy bills.
+During this comprehensive energy assessment, the BPI certified contractor tests and evaluates the home using advanced diagnostic equipment and building science principles to determine which areas would benefit from energy efficiency and health and safety-related improvements.
 Features to be tested include but are not limited to heating and cooling equipment, insulation levels, air infiltration, appliances and lighting.
-During the visit, the contractor will install a number of energy saving features, such as LED bulbs, faucet aerators, smart power strips, and efficient-flow showerheads.
+During the assessment, the contractor will install a number of energy saving features, such as LED bulbs, faucet aerators, advanced power strips, and efficient-flow showerheads.
 If the home is more than 3,000 square feet or has more than one combustion appliance zone, additional fees may apply at the discretion of your contractor.